Pros, cons and head-scratchers: The possible new NHL arena locations in Ottawa | CBC News

 As a starting point, consider the arena and lands at the Canadian Tire Centre in Kanata is 32 hectares, or 80 acres, including the vast parking lots.
 That's bigger than all of LeBreton Flats, which is about 29 hectares.
 New owners could decide to stay there indefinitely or while they negotiate some sort of land deal.

-It's also key to know the footprints of exiting arenas.
+It's also key to know the footprints of existing arenas.
 Winnipeg's Canada Life Centre, one of the league's most compact arenas, takes up just 1.27 hectares, or about three acres.
-Montreal's Bell Centre — with one of the league's largest seat capacity— takes up 1.6 hectares, or a little under 4 acres, of downtown land.
+Montreal's Bell Centre — with one of the league's largest seat capacities— takes up 1.6 hectares, or a little under 4 acres, of downtown land.

 LeBreton land on offer